Medicine, the HPAT, the CAO and one big mistake to avoid

-For any Leaving Certificate students hoping to go on to study medicine, the HPAT and the CAO are two well-known abbreviations which are of great importance to you as you prepare for life after the Leaving Certificate.
+For any Leaving Certificate students hoping to go on to study medicine, the HPAT (Health Professions Admission Test) and the CAO (Central Applications Office) are two well-known abbreviations which are of great importance to you as you prepare for life after the Leaving Certificate.

 For me, I wasn’t certain until the very end of 6th year as to what exactly I wanted to do after school.
 Honestly, it wasn’t until those last few weeks while I waited for my Leaving Cert results that I realised for certain that I had put down the right courses in the right order from my desperate hope that I would get the points I needed to get into medicine.

 With HPAT results being issued before the CAO closing date there’s a big risk of this happening to students hoping to pursue medicine.
-Obviously it’s important to have attainable courses listed on your CAO and a good few backups in case things go pear-shaped.
-If you discover after receiving your HPAT results that there is literally no hope of you getting medicine this time around then it’s important to leave yourself with other options.
-However, just make sure to be cautious of jumping the gun when you get your HPAT results, because remember you have no idea how the overall points for medicine will change this year or what results you will receive in August.
+Obviously, it’s important to have attainable courses listed on your CAO and have a good few backups in case things go pear-shaped.
+If you discover after receiving your HPAT results that there is literally no hope of you getting medicine this time around, then it’s important to leave yourself with other options.
+However, just make sure to be cautious of jumping the gun when you get your HPAT results, because remember you have no idea how the overall points for medicine will change this year or what results you will receive later in the year.
 Just make sure you don’t end up getting the points but without the course on your CAO!

 Written by Philippa, who scored 100th percentile in HPAT and is currently studying medicine in Ireland